pateb9298/BiteWise/README.md

 # BiteWise
-BiteWise AI tackles these challenges by offering low-cost recipes, waste reduction tips, and seasonal ingredient recommendations to help users make the most of what’s available.
+BiteWise AI tackles challenges by offering low-cost recipes, waste reduction tips, and seasonal ingredient recommendations to help users make the most of what’s available.
 🌍 Making an Impact:

 BiteWise AI is not just another chatbot.
 It’s a scalable, sustainable, and practical solution directly addressing food insecurity while aligning with key UN Sustainable Development Goals (SDGs):